Taking on more responsibility lays the groundwork for getting a promotion.

 A simple and effective way to challenge yourself more is to help out others who are stressed or have too much on their plate.
-This will not only be a welcomed by your coworker, it proves you are a team player and willing to go above and beyond.
+This will not only be welcomed by your coworkers, but it will prove you are a team player and willing to go above and beyond.

 4. take on volunteer opportunities

 Volunteering allows you to take on responsibilities that may be available in your current job.
 Look for volunteering positions that align with your career and the type of responsibilities you want to prove you can do.

 Volunteering roles may be available within your company, or you could explore external opportunities.
 Try searching out volunteering roles in mentoring or coaching, whether inside or outside of the workplace.
 Coaching and mentoring someone can help leverage their experience and open up your professional network.
 It’s a great way to give back, add new skills, and prove yourself.

 There may not be opportunities right now for you to take on more responsibility within your role, but there may be other things you can do within your company.
 You can lead social events or become part of committees within the company.

 It’s a great way to collaborate with others and show them what you can do.
 Creating memorable social events and being an active member within the company can prove you are ready to advance your career.

 You can’t always wait for opportunities to present themselves.
 Sometimes, you need to take initiative and show you are ready.
 Identify opportunities that could allow you to take on more.
 Have a plan, express why you are qualified to take on more, how you plan to manage your time, and offer options.

 When taking more initiative, make sure that you are measuring your success, whether that is setting up key performance indicators (KPIs) for yourself or setting clear objectives when taking the initiative.
 It's important that you have quantifiable metrics to show if your extra initiatives are successful.